maxmmueller/Fari/README.md

 ## Features

-With Fari, you can easily integrate [virtual tours](https://en.wikipedia.org/wiki/Virtual_tour) into your own website or nodejs projects.
+With Fari, you can easily integrate [virtual tours](https://en.wikipedia.org/wiki/Virtual_tour) into your own websites or Node.js projects.

 ## Installation

 **Method 1:** You can install Fari from the node package manager:

 ```
 $ npm install fari
 ```

 <br>

 **Method 2:** Alternatively you can bundle the code yourself.
 To do so, simply download the [latest release](https://github.com/maxmmueller/Fari/releases/latest), navigate to the `fari` directory in your terminal and run:

 ```
 $ npm install
 $ npm run build
 ```

 This will create the `dist` directory containing the bundled code from which you can import.

 ## Usage